BanceDev/lush/README.md

 ## Compiling/Installation

 Clone the repo and run the install script.
+This will also automatically set your system shell to Lunar Shell, you will need to log out and back in for the changes to take effect.

 ```
 git clone https://github.com/BanceDev/lush.git